 (This leads to horrible repercussions, but we’ll gloss over those.)

-The point is that, just as a gambler would love to know the result of a match before it happens, it’s important to limit the variables that can derail your business’ success as much as possible.
+The point is that, just as a gambler would love to know the result of a match before it happens, winning at marketing is about limiting the variables that can derail your business’ success.

 In marketing and brand strategy terms, short of a fool-proof time machine (aka a flux capacitor for all you Back to the Future geeks out there), one of the best ways to do this is by building buyer personas.

 What’s a buyer persona?

-In short, it’s a representation of your ideal customer based on market research (interviews, focus groups), the historical behaviours of your customers (data insight) and educated assumptions.
+In short, it’s a representation of your ideal customer based on market research (interviews, focus groups), the historical behaviours of your customers (data insight) and your own educated assumptions.

 A buyer persona contains basic information, such as age, gender and job role.
 But it also reveals numerous other factors about your ideal customer: their career ambitions, what industry publications they read, their preferred social media channels, their family life, shopping preferences, job pain-points and so on.

 If you want to know how to create one, this step-by-step buyer persona guide is a great resource.

 Why they’re important to your business

 Knowing the attributes of your ideal customer improves the chances of your marketing and sales efforts’ success, as you can tailor those efforts towards prospects who are more likely to be interested in what you have to offer.